 For innovative Sicilian fare, look no further than husband-wife team Alberto and Elaine Morello’s Santa Barbara staple, which also includes a pizzeria and crudo bar.
 With this trifecta, they’ve charmed the city – the three options reside at the same address so you could walk into the venue your taste buds desire.
 The squid ink calamari is highly recommended as is their veal chops/cutlets and roasted quail.
 The wine cellar boasts more than 200 varieties so rest assured your palate will find a suitable companion for your meal.
 You shouldn’t need more convincing – the couple is a recent recipient of the Dynamic Duo of Dining Award by the Santa Barbara Independent.

-- Costa Mesa for a SoCal Travel Detour: A Weekend Getaway to the City of the Arts
+- Costa Mesa: Weekend Getaway to the City of the Arts

 - Executive Chef Travis Watson Leads With Sustainability at Hotel Californian